Learning Module

 Please select 2 correct answers

-2. According to the video, what is one undesirable consequence of the U.S. government’s decision to rely heavily on the criminal law to solve social problems?
+2. According to the video, what is one undesirable consequence of the US government’s decision to rely heavily on criminal law to solve social problems?

 LESSON THREE